CAN-Lab-Fudan/Epidemic-Transmission/README.md

 # ViralDynamics

 ## 1. Introduction
 **ViralDynamics** is a Python framework specifically developed for the simulation and analysis of epidemic spreading on complex networks.
-The framework integrates functions such as contact network modeling, epidemic trend forecasting, high-order epidemic spreading analysis, and the design of prevention and control strategies.
+The framework combines several essential functionalities, including contact network modeling, epidemic trend forecasting, epidemic analysis under continuous time, and prevention and control strategy design.
+This tutorial aims to help you get started.
+By completing this tutorial, you will discover the core functionalities of ViralDynamics.

+Key features of ViralDynamics include:
+1. **Contact Network Modeling**: We use the FUdanWiFi13 as a case study to give a modeling approach for constructing a temporal contact network.
+Allows users to create dynamic networks that represent interactions within a population, simulating disease spread across different types of connections.

 一、标题写法：
 第一种方法：